 This exclamation expresses Job's wish.
-Alternate translation: "I wish I had someone to hear me" or "I wish that someone would listen to me" (See: Exclamations) here is my signature ULT 35 Oh, if only I had someone to hear me!
-See, here is my signature; let the Almighty answer me!
-If only I had the indictment that my opponent has written!
-Here "my signature" represents Job's promise that everything he is saying is true.
+Alternate translation: "I wish I had someone to hear me" or "I wish that someone would listen to me" (See: Exclamations (p.1150)) (See: Exclamations (p.1150)) here is my signature Here "my signature" represents Job's promise that everything he is saying is true.
 He speaks of his complaint as if he had written a legal document.
-Alternate translation: "I solemnly promise that all I have said is true" (See: Metaphor) let the Almighty answer me!
+Alternate translation: "I solemnly promise that all I have said is true" (See: Metaphor (p.1186)) let the Almighty answer me!